 Items such as contact information, a search box, and navigational links to essential pages, social media profile icons can all usually be found in most website footer areas.

 A website footer can also be used for providing other essential information about a website or business, such as a company’s mission statement, location information (map), website statistics, social proof, an email signup form, registration or login details, other types of call-to-actions, etc.

 Why you need to strategize your website footer design

 It is not 100% necessary for your website to have a footer area at all, however, not using one may make it frustratingly challenging for some of your website visitors to find specific pieces of information about your website or business.

 Contact information is a pretty popular one, mind you.
-Most people expect to find contact details in the footer if they can’t find it in the header.
+Most people expect to find contact details in the footer if they can’t find them in the header.

-Other than improving the navigational flow of a website as well as user-experience, strategizing a website’s footer design has been proven to impact conversions for some brands and businesses.
-Maybe it can for you too.
+Other than improving the navigational flow of a website as well as user experience, strategizing a website’s footer design has been proven to impact conversions for some brands and businesses.
+Maybe it can work for you too.

 Take a look below:

 During a usability test, UserTesting found that placing their conversion goals in the footer section helped them to increase their conversion rate by 50% over a two-week period.